-Most top restaurant lists say the best dim sum in San Francisco is found outside of Chinatown proper, but if you want to try it in Chinatown, these are your best bets:
+Most San Francisco restaurant reviewers say the best dim sum in San Francisco is found outside of Chinatown proper, but if you want to try it in Chinatown, these are your best bets:

 - Good Mong Kok Bakery, 1039 Stockton: There's no menu, it's takeout only, and they only take cash, but if you're comfortable with all that, you'll soon understand why the line often stretches out the door and down the sidewalk.

 - Delicious Dim Sum, 752 Jackson: This is another small place, the menu is in Chinese only (although pointing works just fine), and there's no room to sit down inside, but service is fast, and most reviewers say the food is good.